mariuswernick/AzureArc/arc_hardening.md

 # Azure Arc-Enabled Server Hardening

 This document provides PowerShell commands to harden your Azure Arc-enabled servers.
+**These steps are intended specifically for Arc enablement and patching scenarios, and should only be applied to server resources (not to other resource types).**
-These steps help reduce the attack surface and improve security.
+They help reduce the attack surface and improve security.

 ## 1. Allow Only Approved Extensions
 ```powershell